vdr-projects/vdr-convert/Readme.txt

 ===============
 You are more than likely wanting to convert a whole selection in a recordings together.
 A small script called "batch.sh" is provided to assist.
-The wiki provides details of how to use this, make sure it is copied somehwere in the path, and that it's executable
+The wiki provides details of how to use this, make sure it is copied somewhere in the path, and that it's executable

 If you want to run vdr-convert automatically after each recording, the supplied script "vdr-auto" can be used.
 The wiki describes it's use.
 The version supplied is what the author uses daily, and includes a call to the venerable "noad" utility as well, to mark commercial breaks.

 Noad completes very much more quickly than vdr-convert because the ffmpeg libraries are doing much less work than libx264.
 It will therefore complete long before the recording file is replaced by vdr-convert, avoiding conflicts.
 noad or similar utilities can of course be run on the converted files too, and in test noad produces the same output (within a second).
 For this reason vdr-convert does not re-run noad on converted files, just copies any marks.vdr file over (if required for VDR1.x recordings).

-RF August 2016
+RF V1 August 2016
-Updated Dec 2016
+V1 Updated Dec 2016
+V2 Updated March 2017